-CBO: Republicans' AHCA Would Leave 23 Million More Uninsured
+GOP Health Plan Would Leave 23 Million More Uninsured, Budget Office Says

 Politics

-CBO: Republicans' AHCA Would Leave 23 Million More Uninsured
+GOP Health Plan Would Leave 23 Million More Uninsured, Budget Office Says

 The revised Republican bill to repeal and replace the Affordable Care Act will leave 23 million more people uninsured in 2026 than if that act, also known as Obamacare, were to remain in place.
 The GOP bill would also reduce the deficit by $119 billion over 10 years.

-That's what the nonpartisan Congressional Budget Office reported on Wednesday in its latest score of the American Health Care Act.
+That's what the nonpartisan Congressional Budget Office reported Wednesday in its latest score of the American Health Care Act.
 The CBO's assessment shows that the deficit would fall and premiums would fall for some Americans, but the report also raises potential concerns about the bill.
 The agency reports that the bill could destabilize individual insurance markets in some states, leaving unhealthy Americans unable to buy insurance.

 The bill will now move on to the Senate, and should it pass that chamber, it will not look like this current AHCA version.
-As NPR's Susan Davis reported on Wednesday, the Senate will likely write their own version of the bill.
+As NPR's Susan Davis reported Wednesday, the Senate is likely to write its own version of the bill.
 Senate Majority Leader Mitch McConnell also told Reuters he doesn't know what that path to passing the bill will look like.

-"I don't know how we get to 50 (votes) at the moment.
+"I don't know how we get to 50 [votes] at the moment.
 But that's the goal," he said.

 A smaller deficit, but a far higher uninsured rate